-Conventional therapies (5-ASAs, corticosteroids) are typically used to treat mild to moderate pediatric ulcerative colitis (UC), whereas tumor necrosis factor-alpha (TNF-α) inhibitors are primarily reserved for moderate to severe disease that is refractory to conventional treatment or for the first-line treatment of very severe disease.
-Takeda’s Entyvio, the first cell adhesion molecule (CAM) inhibitor in UC, offers an alternative treatment option, especially for TNF-α-refractory patients.
-In addition, Pfizer’s Xeljanz is the first Janus kinase (JAK) inhibitor and first oral agent approved (2018) for the treatment of UC.
-However, these two newer agents are not approved for the treatment of pediatric UC.
-Given the limited number of therapies available for pediatric patients who fail TNF-α inhibitors, physicians may turn to these agents as a last-line option.
-Indeed, the availability of these newer agents will likely make the treatment landscape more complex.
+Conventional therapies (5-ASAs, corticosteroids) are typically used to treat mild to moderate pediatric ulcerative colitis (UC), whereas tumor necrosis factor-alpha (TNF-α) inhibitors are primarily reserved for moderate to severe disease that is refractory to conventional therapies or for the first-line treatment of very severe disease.
+Takeda’s CAM inhibitor, Entyvio, and Janssen’s IL-12 / IL-23 inhibitor, Stelara, are alternative options, especially for TNF-α-refractory patients.
+In addition, Pfizer’s JAK inhibitor, Xeljanz / Xeljanz XR, is the first oral agent approved (2018) to treat UC.
+These three newer drugs are not approved for pediatric UC, but, given the limited number of therapies available for pediatric patients who fail TNF-α inhibitors, physicians may turn to them as last-line options.

 - What patient shares do key therapies and brands garner by line of therapy in newly diagnosed pediatric UC patients?
 What are the quarterly trends in prescribing among recently treated and newly diagnosed pediatric UC patients?